wederribas/items-catalog/README.md

 * API: http://127.0.0.1:8000 (or your defined DNS)

 Hint: use the command `docker ps` to check if the containers are running.

+**ATTENTION:** The application build could take a while to be ready.
+It may take some minutes to the Web App or the API to be accessible.
+Keep reloading until ready ;-).

 ## Authors